mozanunal/sllm.nvim/README.md

 - **Interactive Chat**
   Send prompts to any installed LLM backend, stream replies line by line.
 - **Context Management**
-  Add or reset files in the context so the model can reference your source code.
+  Add or reset files, selections, or diagnostics in the context so the model can reference your source code or issues.
 - **Model Selection**
   Browse and pick from your installed llm models interactively.
 - **Asynchronous & Non-blocking**